 Handling of critical raw materials

 Special due diligence obligations apply to tin, tantalum, tungsten and gold.
 These minerals (or 3TG for short, after their English initials) are known as conflict minerals.
 We rely on international standards and initiatives.
 We are part of the Responsible Minerals Initiative (RMI), which is committed to due diligence along the supply chains of 3TG and other human rights critical minerals.
 The focus is on smelting and refining, as there is a mix of materials from different sources at this point in the supply chain.
-It is therefore important to ensure that the due diligence obligations in the supply chain are met before melting takes place.
+It is therefore important to ensure that the due diligence obligations in the supply chain are met before smelting takes place.